 It is critical for all Federal employees to be aware of two recent Executive Orders which reiterate the requirement for Federal agencies to provide opportunities for their staff to receive specific training.

 “Energy Management Personnel and Training: Per 42 U.S.C. § 8253(f)(2), agencies must designate an energy manager to be responsible for implementing relevant requirements at each covered facility.
 In addition, all Federal agencies must maintain a program to ensure that facility energy managers are trained energy managers (42 U.S.C. § 8262c(c)).
 Under the requirements of the Federal Buildings Personnel Training Act (FBPTA), Pub.
 L. No. 111-308, GSA has identified core competencies for buildings personnel to optimize facility operations, including energy and water management (see GSA’s Facility Management Institute).

 Agencies are encouraged to take advantage of training programs identified by GSA and FEMP, such as the annual DOE Energy Exchange, to access facility-related training that aligns with Federal requirements.”

 Section 1(d) – “The United States Government must create the organizational and technological tools required to maximize the cybersecurity talents and capabilities of American workers –-especially when those talents and capabilities can advance our national and economic security.
 The Nation is experiencing a shortage of cybersecurity talent and capability, and innovative approaches are required to improve access to training that maximizes individuals’ cybersecurity knowledge, skills, and abilities, experiences, and talents to our Nation.”

-Download your editable Letter of Justification and the Why Attend Energy Exchange Fact Sheet to help provide the justification you need for attendance.
+Download your editable Letter of Justification to help provide the justification you need for attendance.